microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-activate.md

 A **fileStorageContainer** object is created in an inactive state, as indicated by the **status** property.
 A container must be activated within 24 hours after creation, or it is automatically deleted.
 Upon activation, the value of the status property changes from `inactive` to `active`.

-A fileStorageContainer can be activated by calling the activate API or any API that updates or modifies the container or its content.
-For example, uploading a file to a container activates the container.
+A fileStorageContainer can be activated by calling the activate API or any API that updates or modifies the fileStorageContainer or its content.
+For example, uploading a file to a fileStorageContainer, adding permission to a fileStorageContainer, creating custom property to a fileStorageContainer, or updating the properties of a fileStorageContainer can activate the fileStorageContainer.

 ## Permissions